2018–2024 Arab protests: Context and background

+Names

 The alternative names "second Arab Spring", "new Arab Spring" and "Arab Summer" refer to a similarity with the preceding Arab Spring wave of pro-democracy protests which took place in the early 2010s.
 However, in this wave of protests "the similarities and differences suggest more an upgrading than a replay of the Arab Spring."
 The wider call for democracy and human rights was replaced by more day-to-day demands, on issues including excessive costs of living and high unemployment rates.

 Timeline by country

 Morocco

 The 2017–2018 Moroccan protests began in Jerada in eastern Morocco following the deaths of two miners, with protesters decrying poor standards of living.
 While the country was mainly spared from the violence seen in other Arab countries, it still occasionally saw socioeconomic and anti-corruption demonstrations.
 Methods of protesting included mostly young ultras chanting political slogans at Moroccan soccer club stadiums.

 Socioeconomic conditions continued to deteriorate as a result of the COVID-19 pandemic.
 In February 2021, protests in Fnideq against the closure of the borders with Ceuta and Melilla were suppressed by police, with authorities claiming that the protests violated the state of health emergency imposed in response to the pandemic.
 In July 2021, local authorities in Sidi Bennour confiscated a food cart belonging to a 25-year-old man, Yassine Lekhmidi, as he wasn't wearing a face mask.
 He paid a fine, but the police did not return his cart.
 As a result, Lekhmidi self-immolated in an act of protest and died of his injuries on 6 August.
 His death led to demonstrations in Sidi Bennour which garnered nationwide attention, but otherwise failed to make any significant changes in the political landscape.